-Which?'s main concern is the risk of trade negotiations with Australia leading to a lowering of standards and consumer protection for food products because of some areas where Australia takes a different and, in some cases, a weaker approach.
+Which?'s main concern is the risk of trade negotiations with New Zealand leading to a lowering of standards and consumer protection for food products because of some areas where New Zealand takes a different and weaker approach.
 This is a concern in relation to standards that would apply to imports, as well as any wider consequences for domestic products and services.
+The government must ensure that food standards are not traded away for other potential gains.
 Equivalency decisions need to reflect the production methods and processes that are in place for food safety, quality and animal health and welfare, and not merely the desired outcome.
-Beef hormones are for example permitted in Australian beef production, but not in the UK.